 Tailor-made for growing in a pot, blueberries love an acidic soil with good drainage.
 Most quality potting mixes will do the trick; simply look for those with peat moss, which creates an acidic condition, and perlite, which helps the soil drain properly.
 Blueberries grown in pots will need a little extra fertilizer now and again to help maintain the proper acidic soil condition.

 Smaller, trailing type of plants which are great for pots and can even be grown in hanging baskets.
 Growing them in pots actually helps keep slugs and snails from attacking the strawberry fruit.

 So, if space is at a premium, there is still hope of getting your own backyard harvest.
 If you can keep up with the watering needs and follow the simple steps for up-keep, you can have success.
 Now is the time of year when fruit trees start to show up in the garden centers.
-Don’t let a small space limit you — get a pot and a tree and get it growing.
+Don’t let a small space limit you – get a pot, a tree, and get it growing.
 You’ll be picking your own sweet treats in no time!

 To learn more about growing fruit trees and specific variety recommendations, please check out these articles.
 Happy gardening!